daniel-shuy/scalajs-vuetags/README.md

     .el("#vue")
     .render(
       implicit createElement =>
-        AnchoredHeading(level:=1)(
+        AnchoredHeading(level = 1)(
           span("Hello"), " world!"
         )
     )
 )
 ```

 Notice how similar both templates look.
-One of the aims for this project is to have the same syntax for both HTML and Render Function templates.
+One of the aims for this project is to have the same syntax for both HTML and Render Function templates (so that you don't have to learn 2 different templates to use both).